o3de/o3de.org/content/docs/user-guide/features/editor/layers.md

 ## Recovering a Layer {#recovering-layers}

-If you delete a layer from a level in Lumberyard Editor, you can reimport it\.
+If you delete a layer from a level in O3DE Editor, you can reimport it\.

 **To reimport a deleted layer**

 1. Using a file browser, copy onto your desktop the layer file for the layer that you want to recover, such as `level_name\layer\layer_name.layer`\.

-1. In Lumberyard Editor, create a new layer in your level and enter the same name as the deleted layer\.
+1. In O3DE Editor, create a new layer in your level and enter the same name as the deleted layer\.

-1. Save the level and close Lumberyard Editor\.
+1. Save the level and close O3DE Editor\.

-1. Copy the layer file from your desktop into Lumberyard's layer directory, such as `level_name/layers`\.
+1. Copy the layer file from your desktop into O3DE's layer directory, such as `level_name/layers`\.

-1. Rename the copied layer file to match and replace the layer that you created in Lumberyard Editor\.
+1. Rename the copied layer file to match and replace the layer that you created in O3DE Editor\.

 1. Reopen the level\.
 The newly created layer now references the recovered layer information\.

 ## Layer\-Specific Components {#layer-specific-components}

 A layer is simply an entity with special rules\.
 As such, you can add layer\-specific components to layers\.
-By default, Lumberyard doesn't contain any layer\-specific components, but you can create your own, such as special layer components for streaming or tags\.
+By default, O3DE doesn't contain any layer\-specific components, but you can create your own, such as special layer components for streaming or tags\.

 Any given component can appear in only one context menu\.
-By default, Lumberyard has the **Game**, **System**, and **Layer** contexts for components\.
+By default, O3DE has the **Game**, **System**, and **Layer** contexts for components\.

 You can test creating a layer\-specific component by editing the **Comment** component\.